roydellclarke/connectie/README.md

 # connectie

-#You Are Always Hearing About A Cultural Event A day Too Late.
+#You Are Always Hearing About A Cultural Event A Day Too Late.
-#Find Out What We Are Doing About It.
+Find Out What We Are Doing About That.

 Breadfruit Head is a hybrid mobile app that answers the question: